coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Total ordering of operations: When some resource is protected by a lock or lease, you need a _fencing token_ to prevent clients from conflicting with each other in the case of a process pause.
 The fencing token is some number that monotonically increases every time the lock is acquired.
 * Failure detection: Clients maintain a long-lived session on ZooKeeper servers.
 When a ZooKeeper node fails, the session remains active.
 When ZooKeeper declares the session to be dead all locks held are automatically released.
 * Change notifications: Not only can one client read locks and values, it can also watch them for changes.

+ZooKeeper is super useful for distributed coordination.

+ZooKeeper/Chubby model works well when you have several instances of a process or service, and one of them needs to be chosen as a leader or primary.
+If the leader fails, one of the other nodes should take over.
+This is useful for single-leader databases and for job schedulers and similar stateful systems.

+ZooKeeper runs on a fixed number of nodes, and performs its majority votes among those nodes while supporting a potentially large number of clients.

+The kind of data managed by ZooKeeper is quite slow-changing like "the node running on 10.1.1.23 is the leader for partition 7".
+It is not intended for storing the runtime state of the application.
+If application state needs to be replicated there are other tools (like Apache BookKeeper).

+ZooKeeper, etcd, and Consul are also often used for _service discovery_, find out which IP address you need to connect to in order to reach a particular service.
+In cloud environments, it is common for virtual machines to continually come an go, you often don't know the IP addresses of your services ahead of time.
+Your services when they start up they register their network endpoints ina  service registry, where they can then be found by other services.

+ZooKeeper and friends can be seen as part of a long history of research into _membership services_, determining which nodes are currently active and live members of a cluster.